-In such a situation, captured members of the Islamic extremist groups have been steadily released from prison.
+In such a situation, captured members of the violent extremist groups have been steadily released from prison.
 However, lack of support in prison towards their radical ideologies have many times resulted in a worsened case.
 The needs of soft power has been pointed out by the local force, not to mention the fact that many of them have returned into a similar community of radicals, where financial and social integration has not seen any progress.

 Based on local needs, in Surakarta, Central Java, we have been implementing de-radicalization and reintegration programs to former violent extremist members, who have been released from prison.
 Most of the participants of the project have been involved in cases of suicide bombings, and we are currently accepting former members of of Jemaah Islamiyah, Al-Qaeda Indonesia, and Jamaah Ansharut Daulah, centrally targeting Laskar Hisbah.